Ivanka Calls For Tolerance As Chelsea Handler Suggests She Put Trump In A Nursing Home

 — C'mon Chelsea (@chelseacmon) May 20, 2017

 What do you think about Ivanka Trump’s call for tolerance and Chelsea Handler’s call to Ivanka to put her father in check?
 Do you agree with Chelsea Handler and feel that Ivanka is letting the nation down by not speaking to her father directly?
-Many talk show hosts and comedians aer underfire by Conservatives for their continual bashing of President Trump, while those on the left feel that it is the responsiblity of those who speak directly to the nation to be a voice for the people.
+Many talk show hosts and comedians are under fire by conservatives for their continual bashing of President Trump, while those on the left feel that it is the responsibility of those who speak directly to the nation to be a voice for the people.

-Where do you fit in in the argument?
+Where do you fit in the argument?
 Do you side with Chelsea or Ivanka?
 Do you think President Trump belongs in a nursing home?
 What do you think about Chelsea Handler’s expletive-filled delivery?
 Do you find it funny or offensive?

 Feel free to leave your comments, thoughts, and opinions in the section below.

-[Featured Image by Clemens Bilan – Pool /Getty]
+[Featured Image by Clemens Bilan – Pool /Getty Images]